 Most scholars will have a Tier 4 visa, with the standard student work restriction.
 You do not need to apply for special immigration permission to work, but the hours and type of work you can do are restricted.

-As a Chevening Scholar, the Foreign Office expects your priority to be your studies, but they do acknowledge that gaining some work experience in the UK can be beneficial for your career and overall experience.
+As a Chevening Scholar, the Foreign, Commonwealth and Development Office expects your priority to be your studies, but they do acknowledge that gaining some work experience in the UK can be beneficial for your career and overall experience.
 However, you must ensure that any work you do is authorised by your programme officer at the Secretariat, is within the conditions of your visa and will not have a negative impact on your studies.

 The Home Office is the UK government department which is responsible for immigration and treats working in breach of your conditions very seriously.
 Please check your Biometric Residence Permit when you first receive it to make sure that the working conditions have been recorded correctly.
 If you think there is an error with the working conditions on your visa then please contact an international student adviser at your university or the Chevening Welfare and Immigration Team.

 How many hours a week can I work as a student?

 Most Tier 4 students are permitted to work in the UK but it depends what type of Tier 4 sponsor (university) you have.
 Scholars at publicly funded universities and private providers with a track record of compliance can work up to 20 hours per week during term time, and can work full time during official vacation periods and after their course has finished.
 Universities which have a track record of compliance can be found on the Tier 4 register of sponsors.

 You should not work more than the maximum number of hours in any one week in term-time, even if you sometimes work under the maximum number of hours a week in other weeks.
 The restriction applies to both paid and unpaid work unless it is an assessed part of your course.